 Founded in 1786, The Pittsburgh Post-Gazette is a broadsheet newspaper and the largest serving metropolitan Pittsburgh, Pennsylvania, United States.
 It has won six Pulitzer Prizes since 1938.
 The current editor is David Shribman.

 The Pittsburgh Post-Gazette is owned by Block Communications, which also owns Pittsburgh Press and the Toledo Blade.
 The newspaper and website are funded through an advertising and subscription model.

 Analysis / Bias

 In review, The Pittsburgh Post-Gazette reports local news through journalists with minimal loaded words and proper sourcing.
-National and World news comes from a variety of established left-center and least biased sources such as the New York Times, Washington Post and the Associated Press.
+National and World news come from various established left-center and least biased sources such as the New York Times, Washington Post, and the Associated Press.
 Editorially, according to Ballotpedia, the Post-Gazette always endorses Democratic candidates in Presidential elections.
-However, in 2016 they did not endorse either candidate and in Pennsylvania elections they favored mostly Republican candidates, representing a shift in editorial direction.
-A thorough review of editorial columns indicate that they publish both sides, however right leaning opinion outweighs the left.
+However, in 2016 they did not endorse either candidate, and in Pennsylvania elections, they favored mostly Republican candidates, representing a shift in editorial direction.
+Further, in 2020 they endorsed Republican Donald Trump for President.
+A thorough review of editorial columns indicates that they publish both sides; however, right-leaning opinion outweighs the left.
 Further, the Pittsburgh Post-Gazette fired a prominent political cartoonist who frequently portrayed Donald Trump negatively.

-Overall, we rate the Pittsburgh Post-Gazette Right-Center biased based on recent endorsements of Republican candidates and editorials that favor right wing causes.
+Overall, we rate the Pittsburgh Post-Gazette Right-Center biased based on recent endorsements of Republican candidates and editorials that favor right-leaning causes.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(7/30/2016) Updated (D. Van Zandt 10/25/2018)
+(7/30/2016) Updated (D. Van Zandt 07/09/2021)